Sign In / Sign Out

 - Map and Locations

-The Studio for Creativity, Place and Equitable Communities is a collaboration between the Herberger Institute for Design and the Arts and the Watts College of Public Service and Community Solutions at Arizona State University.
-The Studio’s mission is to leverage the power and possibilities of ASU as the New American University to integrate arts, culture and design in community development, planning and related fields to help redress historic inequities and create healthy, equitable and just communities where all people can thrive.
+The mission of the Studio for Creativity, Place and Equitable Communities is to leverage the power and possibilities of ASU as the New American University to integrate arts, culture and design in community development, planning and related fields in order to help redress historic inequities and create healthy, equitable, more just communities where all people can thrive.
+The Studio is a collaboration between Herberger Institute and the Watts College of Public Service and Community Solutions (WCPSCS).
+The program portfolio includes Faculty Academy, Senior Policy Fellows, Creative Placemaking curriculum integration, and Creative Measurement Lab.

 Current programs in the Studio for Creativity, Place and Equitable Communities address three areas critical to building the field of equitable creative placemaking and placekeeping and working toward more just and equitable communities: